apivideo/api.video-swift-uploader/README.md

 # Project description

-api.video's iOS uploader uploads videos to api.video using delegated upload token or API Key.
+api.video's iOS  uploads videos to api.video using delegated upload token or API Key.

 It allows you to upload videos in two ways:
 - standard upload: to send a whole video file in one go